 A Note on Casting Descriptions:

-All distinctions of gender in casting descriptions are merely suggestions and not rules.
-Any role may be played by an actor who is trans, non-binary, genderfluid, cisgender, etc.
+All gender markers in character descriptions are merely suggestions and not rules.
+Any gendered role may be played by an actor who is trans, non-binary, genderfluid, cisgender, etc.

 Please cast consciously from the broad spectrum of humanity.